 All of those objects we’ve created are not very useful unless we have a way to access them.
 Every language has a lot of variation in this area, and unfortunately also uses different and overlapping terminology.
 Syntax aside, there are a few primary ways which we access an object.

 When you declare a variable your compiler creates the backing object for you and lets you access it via the name you’ve given it.
 This case is so prevalent that often we don’t even consider there to be a distinction; we look at the variable name as though it were the object itself.
 This name can only ever refer to one object.

-//create an integer object, refer to it with the name "a" int a; //assign 5 to the integer object referred to be "a" a = 5;
+//create an integer object, refer to it with the name "a"

 In the above code you have an integer object created somewhere in memory.
 In this case you really don’t care where this object is created.
 You do however need a way to access this data, thus you have also given it the name “a”.
 It’s tempting to consider “a” to be synonomous with the object itself, but that manner of thinking will cause problems later.
 You must consider that you have an integer object and the name “a” by which you access it as two distinct entities.